openservicemesh/osm/tests/e2e/README.md

 ### Test specific flags

-Worth mentioning `cleanupTest` is specially useful for debugging or leaving the test in a certain state at test-exit.
+Worth mentioning `cleanupTest` is especially useful for debugging or leaving the test in a certain state at test-exit.
 When using Kind, you need to use `cleanupKindCluster` and `cleanupKindClusterBetweenTests` in conjunction, or else the cluster will anyway be destroyed.
 ```